Swasth-Apps/swasth.co/src/pages/blog/health-anxiety.md

 Session 2: How health anxiety is developed and maintained?

-Session 3: Re- training your focus on health symptoms
+Session 3: Re-training your focus on health symptoms

-Session 4: Dealing with anxiety provoking thoughts
+Session 4: Dealing with anxiety-provoking thoughts

 Session 5: Adjusting health-related rules and assumptions